Tomé tragedy: History

 O'Higgins played by the 2013 Torneo Transición versus Huachipato in the Estadio CAP, match that ended with victory of Capo 2:0 with goals from Gonzalo Barriga and Juan Rodrigo Rojas.

 After the match, a bus of fans was moving towards Dichato but I took in the Cuesta Caracol, the bus off a cliff 100 meters.
 Once it was known that the bus of fans mourning was declared in the cities of Rancagua and Tomé, as in the local tournament.
 The remains of the 16 dead were received by the fans in caravans and residents of Rancagua; and the remains were laid to rest in the Estadio El Teniente, where thousands of people attended.

 Ten months after the accident, the club inaugurated a memorial located in the Monasterio Celeste, and one year of the event a memorial located near the Estadio El Teniente was inaugurated.

-In the new Estadio El Teniente, 16 seats were placed in memory of those killed in the accident, located in Angostura, where is the Trinchera Celeste.
+In the new Estadio El Teniente, 16 seats were placed in memory of those killed in the accident, located in Angostura (actualmente galeria 16), where is the Trinchera Celeste.